 - Unpaid reimbursements.

 Most employees are notified of back pay and wages after a California DLSE investigation.
 The agency may send out a notice telling the employee they are owed back pay and wages for some employer state or federal FLSA wage violation.

-However, the DLSE does not catch all wage and hour violations.
+However, the DLSE does not catch all wage and hourly rate violations.
 It may be up to the employee to calculate how much they are owed in a pay period and compare that to the amount they are paid.